First-generation product — recently released, still early days

 | Successor | — | — |

-ML upscaling at the budget tier.
+ML upscaling included even at the budget entry point.

-Ultra-efficient for budget builds.
+Ultra-efficient for budget OEM builds.

 Multi-frame generation brings high frame rates to 1440p without brute-force rendering.